hotdoy/grav-theme-hotdoy/README.md

 # Customization
 All customization should be done using theme inheritance https://learn.getgrav.org/16/themes/customization#theme-inheritance to allow for future updates (and there will be updates).
 The Hotdoy theme also provides a reference to a css/custom.css file via the Asset Manager.
 Luckily, the Asset Manager handles this for us, and if the file is not found, the reference is not added to the HTML.
-However, if you do provide a file called custom.css in Antimatter's css/ folder, this will get picked up and referenced.
+However, if you do provide a file called custom.css in Hotdoy's css/ folder, it will get picked up and referenced.
 You just need to ensure that you provide CSS elements with enough specificity to override the default CSS.
+If you need any kind of customization other than that, You should use inheritance.

 # Shortcodes